openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 - BankExtension

   - checks the kicked member's balance.
-  - subtracts the kicked member's shares.
+  - subtracts the kicked member's units.
-  - adds the burned shares to the kicked member's loot account.
+  - adds the burned units to the kicked member's loot account.
   - transfers the funds from the DAO account to the kicked member's account.
   - gets the available tokens.
   - gets the current balance of the guild account.